dxmzan/Simple21DayTracker/README.md

 	- The logging is backed by a Realm.io database, which allows users to reference past days.
 - Calendar
 	- The calendar will provide a simple and usable interface for users to track their monthly progress through the 21 Day Fix program.
-	- (WIP) The days will indicate whether the user met the program goals for that day and whether or not they logged their progress for that day.
+	- The days will indicate whether the user met the program goals for that day.
 - Settings
 	- The settings section of the program will automatically calculate the intended calorie target for the user and suggest recommend goals that relate to the 21 Day Fix program.